-What is a patent?
-A patent is the legal right to control the making, using, and selling of a patented invention for a limited time.
-There are three patent types: utility, design, and plant patents.
-Also, there is technically no such thing as an international patent.
-Patents are issued per country.
-However, there is a two-phase “international” (PCT) patent process for utility and plant inventions to seek patent protection in all possible countries.
+Patents are geographic, meaning they are issued per country (or region).
+Importantly, there is technically no such thing as an international patent.
+There is, however, a two-phase “international” (PCT) patent application process for utility and plant inventions to seek patent protection in all possible countries.
 Additionally, there is a Hague International Industrial Design patent application for unique ornamental designs.

 A utility patent protects the way an article is used and works (35 U.S.C.
 101).
-A utility patent only covers the way an invention functions, but not the way it looks.
+A utility patent only covers the way an invention functions but not the way it looks.
 In the United States, utility patents are issued for 20 years from the filing date.
 This means that if a patent is issued, the inventor has a legal right to this patent for the next 20 years.
-In addition, the estimated cost for patent services to patent a general utility invention is about $8000 in total.
+In addition, the estimated cost to patent a general utility invention is about $9000 in total.

 A design patent protects the way an article looks (35 U.S.C.
 171).
 Design patents are issued for 15 years from the issue date in the United States.
 As mentioned above, this means that the inventor will have the right to control their invention for the following 15 years.
-In addition, the estimated cost for patent services to patent a general utility invention is about $4500 in total.
+In addition, the estimated cost to patent a general utility invention is about $5300 in total.

 A plant patent protects a plant that possesses new or unique characteristics (35 U.S.C.
 161).
 For example, an inventor could patent an asexually reproduced plant.
 Some plants, however, are not patentable.
 Tuber-propagated plants, which are reproduced by the same part of the plant that is eaten, cannot be patented.
 Plant patents are issued for 20 years from the filing date, similar to utility patents.